© Unofficial Royalty 2024

 Full name: Maria Karolina Zofia Felicja

-As Queen, Marie maintained the strict protocol and etiquette of the French court and fully embraced her role and responsibilities of her ceremonial role.
+As Queen of France, Marie maintained the strict protocol and etiquette of the French court and fully embraced her role and responsibilities of her ceremonial role.
 However, when not at official functions, she preferred to retreat to her private apartments, spending time with a small group of close friends and confidants.
 Having held her position for nearly 43 years, Queen Marie was the longest-serving Queen consort in the French monarchy.

 Unofficial Royalty: Maria Leszczyńska of Poland, Queen of France